ICTU/quality-time/docs/src/development.md

 If you want to get *Quality-time* up and running quickly, for example for a demo, we recommend scenario 1.
 For software development, we recommend scenario 2.

+The advantage of scenario 1 is that you only need Docker and Git.
+However, as building the containers can be time-consuming we don't recommend this for working on the Quality-time source code.

+The advantage scenario 2 is that you don't need to rebuild the bespoke container images while developing.
+Also, the server component and the frontend component have auto-reload, meaning that when you edit the code, they will restart and run the new code automatically.
+Unfortunately, the collector and notifier components don't have auto-reload, and need to stopped and started by hand to activate new code.

 #### Install prerequisites

-Prerequisites are Docker and Git for both scenario's.
-For scenario 2 you also need Python 3.14, [uv](https://github.com/astral-sh/uv), and a recent version of Node.js (we currently use Node.js v25).
+Prerequisites for both scenario's are Docker and Git.
+For scenario 2 you also need [Just](https://github.com/casey/just), [uv](https://github.com/astral-sh/uv), and a recent version of Node.js (we currently use Node.js v25).

 Clone this repository: